jywu20/Notes/Computer Science/Logic and PLT/variables-and-assignments.md

 Reseatability is what tells call-by-sharing from call-by-reference here.
 On the other hand, call-by-sharing allows reseating, but with call-by-sharing, `i` above can never be explicitly changed into a different value.

+We can emulate call-by-sharing in C++ if we can accept accessing fields by `->` and not `.`: just use `shared_ptr`.

-In Fortran there are also pointers, but `pointer = xxx` i.e. reseating is done by a different operator: `pointer => ...`.
+In Fortran there are also pointers, but `pointer = xxx` i.e. reseating is done by a different notation: `pointer => ...`.
+You can see that the viewpoint of a Fortran programmer is drastically from the viewpoint of a C++ programmer.
+For the latter, call-by-value is the default, and the C++ `typename &` syntax is just a more controlled way to use pointers;
+a Fortran programmer's variables are just a C++ programmer's references, and for the Fortran programmer, ordinary pointer assignments is an *additional* feature that needs a specific `pointer => ...` syntax.

 In Rust, a reference can be reseated or in other words reassigned, and automatic dereference occurs in method calls and member accesses,